libretime/libretime/docs/_docs/host-configuration.md

 ## Setting the server time

 Accurate time keeping on your server is vital for LibreTime performance.
-You can confirm that the date and time of your server are set correctly with the **date** command:
+You can confirm that the date and time of your server are set correctly with the `date` command.

-    date

 The server should respond with the date, time, time zone and year in a format similar to the following example:

     Tue Jul  2 15:08:57 BST 2013

-If the time on your server is wrong, it is recommended that you take LibreTime off-air until the problem is fixed.
+If the time on your server is wrong, it is strongly recommended that you take LibreTime off-air until the problem is fixed.

 ### Configuring NTP